 When I was a child, a relative noticed my constant work on embroidery and commented to my mom that I wasn’t happy except when I was working with my hands.
 She was right.
 But time marches on, and I ultimately made a living by being a psychological examiner and school administrator.
 When I could steal a moment, I helped make altar linens for St. Mary Catholic Church and rosaries for missionaries overseas through Our Lady’s Rosary Makers.

 Right after Christmas last year, six months after retiring, I ran into Rosie Huddleston, who helped me with the IT side of Special Education administration for years, at Walmart.
 But that day, she mentioned that she would be running a basket making workshop at the Arts Center downtown; and I just had to go.
-She also mentioned that Dr. Jim Ford, my old boss at Dawson Co-op, took her class last year and has never looked back.
-He began exhibiting on the Tour last year and is back this year.
+She also mentioned that Dr. Jim Ford, my old boss at Dawson Co-op, took her class and has never looked back.
+He is on the tour again this year.